Cayetano Alberto Silva: La Marcha San Lorenzo

 In 1906, Silva became master of the Third Infantry Regiment.
 His neighbor, Carlos Javier Benielli, added the lyrics in 1907 that would later be adapted for schools.
 Years later, affected by poverty, Cayetano Silva sold the rights to the march to an editor in Buenos Aires for a negligible amount.

-The march became famous in other countries over time to such an extent that it was played on June 22, 1911, during the coronations of King George V and Elizabeth II (with prior approval sought by the British government from Argentina).
+The march became famous in other countries over time to such an extent that it was played on June 22, 1911, during the coronations of King George V and Mary of Teck (with prior approval sought by the British government from Argentina).
 In addition, the march is played during the changing of the guard at Buckingham Palace, although it was suspended during the Falklands War.
 It was also played by the Germans when they entered Paris during World War II.
 General Dwight D. Eisenhower also had it played during the entrance of the Allied army following the liberation of Paris.

 While residing in Mendoza, he founded the Firefighters Music Band of that city and worked as an educator.